ClaudeBot/ClaudeBot/README.md

 ### Master Ian's Commands

+A full list of command may be found by visiting the bot via HTTP `/RobotName/help` or by calling the `help` command.

 - **hubot cdnjs search \<query\>:** Returns the CDNJS URL for the first 5 front-end dependencies matching the search \<query\>
 - **hubot cdnjs fetch \<dependency\>:** Returns the CDNJS URL for a specific front-end \<dependency\> (e.g. jQuery)
 - **hubot so \<query\>:** Returns the first 5 questions on Stack Overflow matching the search \<query\> (stack command shortcut)